franksco/JS-TapRoom/README.md

-# Git Info
+# Js-TapRoom

-#### JavaScript Week 1 Independent Project

-#### by Garrett Biernat 5/27
+#### by Cory Franks 5/27
 ## Description
-A web page made in with JavaScript and HTML that allows you to search any GitHub username and get all their public repositories
+A web app that allows you to add an beer/cider beverage and see what type they are, ther alc % how mant pints are left, and which ones are empty.

 ## Setup/Installation Requirements

-* Clone repository or visit: http://gdbmedia.github.io/GitHubInfo/
+* Clone repository
 * Install Node Package Manager
 * Install Gulp global
 * Install Bower global